MESAHub/mesa/star/test_suite/hb_2M/README.rst

 &star_job
 ---------

 We start from the ZACHeB model calculated previously.
 We save the final model as ``final.mod``.
-We set the inital age to zero so that the age of the final model will give us the lifetime of the star on the CHeB.
+We set the initial age to zero so that the age of the final model will give us the lifetime of the star on the CHeB.
 We also set the initial model number to zero.
 Again, we use our own  ``history_columns_list`` file.
 We use the same metal fraction, opacity tables, and nuclear reactions network as in our previous steps of evolution.